 Angiographic MR techniques can be used to acquire two-dimensional (2D) or three-dimensional (3D) data sets.
 2D data can be postprocessed to generate 3D volumes.
-A general advantage of 3D imaging is that thinner slices can be obtained without interslice gaps, which also improves the signal-to-noise ratio (SNR) in some applications.
+A general advantage of 3D imaging is that thinner slices can be obtained without interslice gaps.
 Moreover, volumetric data sets allow for multiplanar reformation with good resolution.
-When MRA is performed in the 2D mode, optimal results are achieved with the slices placed perpendicular to the vessel of interest and scanning against the direction of blood flow.
+When MRA is performed in the 2D mode, optimal results are achieved with the slices oriented perpendicular to the vessel of interest and scanning against the direction of blood flow.
 This will minimize undesired saturation and partial volume effects (\triangleright Fig. 39).